Day 1: Arrive in Tokyo, Haneda or Narita Airport

 Tonight we stay at Minshuku Furen (minshuku = local guesthouse) where the owner are not only avid birders, but produce mouth-watering meals.

-Friday February 2016 Furen - Kushiro - (flight) - Tokyo.
+Day 6: Furen - Kushiro - (flight) - Tokyo

 Birding as we go, we drive to Kushiro for our flight back to Tokyo in the afternoon.
 Once here we will be experiencing a couple of different public transport options with a monorail trip to Tokyo Station and then the Nagano Shinkansen aka Asama, which is the famous Japanese bullet train that will be bring us to Nagano and our hotel for the night.

-Saturday February Tokyo - Trip ends
+Day 7: Tokyo - Trip ends

-There should be plenty of time to check Tokyo landmarks as well as doing some birding in the Chiyoda park where the imperial palace is located and with birds such as Azure-winged Magpie, Pygmy Woodpecker, Mandarin Duck, Chinese Bamboo-Partridge, Bull-headed Shrike, Pale, Brown-headed and Dusky Thrushes, White-cheeked Starling, Brown-eared Bulbul and Varied Tit.
+There should be plenty of time to check Tokyo landmarks as well as doing some birding in the Chiyoda park where the imperial palace is located and with birds such as Azure-winged Magpie, Pygmy Woodpecker, Mandarin Duck, Chinese Bamboo-Partridge, Bull-headed Shrike, Pale, Brown-headed and Dusky Thrushes, White-cheeked Starling, Brown-eared Bulbul and Varied Tit..

 The main idea with this short Japan tour is to let people who only have one week off from work, experience the best of winter birds in Japan.
-For Japanese endemic landbirds, a spring trip needs to be organized at some point.